 This round has to go to Lowe’s, which means they’re building a lead at 4 – 2, Lowe’s.

-Lowe’s, on the other hand, doesn’t have any immediately available coupons outside of the 10% off moving coupon from the USPS moving packet.
+Lowe’s, on the other hand, doesn’t have any immediately available coupons outside of the DIY-U Workshop coupon.

 That brings Home Depot back into the game: 4 – 3, Lowe’s.